Being a Police Wife 101: Being Married to a Police Officer

-As a police wife, I know this life well.
-My police metropolitan husband works a “4-week DP” in Los Angeles; the “DP” stands for “Deployment Period.”
-Once I learned that my husband’s work schedule was literally called a “deployment period,” it really hit home that we, as a police officer wives and families, make sacrifices.
+I share how I have overcome those sacrifices in my heelsandholster: a police wife devotional and help you to shift your mindset and design your life for joy in my police wife course.
+In the course, I teach you how to get rid of resentment, overwhelm, frustration, and loneliness to make space for joy.
 Even as I share in Boots by the Door, a children’s book for police kids, our children sometimes feel sad when their police parent leaves for work.
+I share more about raising children of police officers in this blog that you don’t want to miss.
 Check out my other police kids book, Donuts at the Station too.
 Schedules caused the most arguments for us, but watch this video to see how we overcame them.
 We are not a military family, but, as a police officer wife or policeman’s wife, our husbands are “deploying” for the safety of our city, town, or county.
 It can be an adjustment as they come home from a few shifts and “realign” with the family routine.

 As a police wife, many struggle with juggling the chaotic ever-changing schedules including police officers’ unexpected overtime and court, household chores, and caregiving for children by yourself.
 This could cause common police wife struggles, such as police wife depression or loneliness.
 You may also struggle with how to ask for help without being resentful.
 I will make you laugh about our common struggles with these 12 police wife memes.